 If the adoption of more tech is on your radar for 2022 (and I hope it is), here are my top transformation tips:

 1 – Create space across the team to be all hands-on deck.
 Implementing legal technology doesn’t happen in a vacuum.
 It requires weekly dedicated lifting on the part of the legal team in collaboration with your business colleagues and legal tech vendor.
+Relocating can be done promptly and efficiently with the help of professional gta movers from Canada.
 It then requires continuous nurturing to ensure adoption occurs at a healthy rate, and that the tech stays current vis a vis evolving business needs.

 2 – Transformation initiatives will only work if the legal team can prioritise them.
 Place transformation at the top of the agenda.
 Make it a KPI top down.
 Live and breathe it as you would any other strategic business matter.
 Put it on the weekly team meeting agenda, in your 1:1 WIP meetings, and communicate about it regularly to your stakeholders.

 3 – Don’t ignore the sales emails and calls.
 In the 2020s, it’s part of your role to stay connected with legal tech providers and to learn the landscape and categories of legal tech available.
 Sellers of legal tech have a wealth of knowledge and are keen to support you – welcome that into your way of operating.
 Incorporate it as valuable networking time in your calendar.